Jackets for Autumn Travel

 Madewell, founded in the 30’s, had a respectable tradition of producing high quality clothing; it is a prime brand for women seeking both fashion and function.
 This classic plaid coat falls directly into the A/W13 grunge trend, add this to your autumn wardrobe and be fiercely on trend whilst remaining comfortable and covered, double threat!

 Do you have any favorite Jackets for Autumn Travel?

 Hope you liked this post!
 Please share it with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Chantelle Mallin is a 21 year old student studying fashion design at The University of Huddersfield and has travelled through Europe.
 She’s originally from Yorkshire and can’t wait to broaden her travel experience and visit Southeast Asia and the USA.
-Follow her on Tumblr and on Twitter.
+Follow her on Twitter.

 Liked this article?
 Check out similar posts: